spacecloud-io/space-docs/content/microservices/deployments/using-custom-container-registry.md

 `space-cli` requires a container registry to push the docker images of your code.

-> **If you have followed the guide for [deploying your code](), you already know that `space-cli` can setup a docker registry as well for us.
-However, if you want to specify a custom container registry, this guide will help you do that.**
+> **If you have followed the guide for [deploying your code](/microservices/deployments/deploy-your-code), you already know that `space-cli` can set up a docker registry as well for us.
+However, if you want to specify a custom container registry, this guide helps you do that.**

 ## Specifying custom container registry

-Checkout the `Settings` section of `Mission Control` and click on the `Add Docker Registry` button to open the following form:
+Check out the `Settings` section of `Mission Control` and click on the `Add Docker Registry` button to open the following form:

 You can add any custom registry by selecting the `Others` option and providing the Docker registry like this:

 However, to make it easy to add managed container registries of popular cloud vendors like Google, AWS and Azure, we have options for their managed registries as well.
-If you select an option apart from `Others`, you will be asked few more questions to auto generate the docker registry for that managed service.
+If you select an option apart from `Others`, you will be asked a few more questions to auto-generate the docker registry for that managed service.
 For example, if you choose `Google ACR`, you need to provide the `GCR Region` and `GCR Project`.

 ## Authenticating with custom container registry